The Battle of Hudson Bay Project 1697

 We have an advisory board that includes a Director of The Explorers Club that sailed with Thor Heyerdahl (Capt Norm Baker), a world class film director to help tell the story (Guy Maddin), experts in archaeology and history and an experienced exploration crew.
 The full knowledge and ability of The Explorers Club is helping.

 We will spend 2 weeks living in a polar bear proof enclosure at York Factory in Manitoba, Canada.
-From this base we will conduct both land and sea searches primarily for Pierre’s ship, the Hampshire, and the Hudson’s Bay.
-Pierre’s ship wreckage is most likely on dry land due to isostatic rebound and changing topography.
+From this base we will conduct both land and sea searches for Le Pelican, the Hampshire, and the Hudson’s Bay.
+Le Pelican and the Hudson’s Bay are likely on dry land due to isostatic rebound and changing topography.
 Isostatic rebound is an effect where the land is slowly rising from the position it sank due to the weight of the mile thick glaciers of the last ice age.

 What is the output?